 Microfoam is milk with an extremely fine texture.
 You’ll recall that cortado coffee omits texturized milk and uses instead regular ol’ steamed milk.

 Maybe there’s a touch of microfoam, but it’s not enough to be noticeable.

 A latte is an Italian coffee that has quite a significant layer of microfoam.
-This is what the baristas at your favorite café use to make latte art, not the steamed milk itself.
+This is what the barista at your favorite café use to make latte art, not the steamed milk itself.
 Adding flavored syrups to lattes is very common, including vanilla, caramel, or hazelnut.

 Is Cortado the Same as a Flat White?